amalnasr/Trivia-API/README.md

-# Backend - Full Stack Trivia API
+# Full Stack Trivia API

 ### Installing Dependencies for the Backend